alyons/Animate-Sprite/README.md

 		spriteA.Collide(spriteB);

-The Collide function returns wether or not two sprites have overlapping collidable pixels.
+The Collide function returns whether or not two sprites have overlapping collidable pixels.

 How to Apply Transformations to Sprite
 --------------------------------------------
-Just use the Position, Rotation, and Scale protperties.
+Just use the Position, Rotation, and Scale properties.
 This will ensure that everything is handled correctly(or so I hope).

 Something Akin to an API
 ============================================